manishawagle99/Virtual-Foundation-Shade-Matcher/README.md

 # Key Features
-Pixel-level skin sampling — Uses an interactive canvas with flood-fill and masking to let users precisely select any skin region
+Pixel-level skin sampling — Uses an interactive canvas with flood-fill and masking to let users precisely select any skin region.

-RGB-based skin tone classification — Analyzes average pixel color to categorize skin into 6 tones: Fair, Light, Medium, Olive, Dark, and Deep Dark
+RGB-based skin tone classification — Analyzes average pixel color to categorize skin into 6 tones: Fair, Light, Medium, Olive, Dark, and Deep Dark.
-Personalized foundation suggestions — Returns 3 matched shades per skin tone, each with brand name and product image Interactive frontend — Upload, select, draw, and get results all in one smooth flow REST API backend — Flask + Python backend with clean /upload-rgb endpoint, ready for integration or extension Session-based result rendering — Results delivered via a dedicated results page with zero data leakage
+Personalized foundation suggestions — Returns 3 matched shades per skin tone, each with brand name and product image.
+Interactive frontend — Upload, select, draw, and get results all in one smooth flow.
+REST API backend — Flask + Python backend with clean /upload-rgb endpoint, ready for integration or extension.
+Session-based result rendering — Results delivered via a dedicated results page with zero data leakage.